What Is the Average Urgent Care Physician Salary?

 While we think the data above and in our database can be a great tool during the negotiation process, we almost always also recommend hiring a local contract review attorney for physicians to review your contract.
 They will have invaluable experience when it comes to negotiating physician contracts, including understanding what red flags to watch out for.

 If you’re looking to increase your income in urgent care but are already at or above your market’s rate, you have options in this situation as well.
-Consider adding a popular medical or non-medical side gig for doctors.
-Given the “eat what you kill” trend we saw above, moonlighting opportunities or locum tenens can be a great opportunity for urgent care physicians.
-You can join our physician online community to sign up for alerts on opportunities such as locums and telemedicine work.
+Side gig opportunities to consider include:

 Additional Salary and Career Resources for Urgent Care Doctors